The 3 most effective troubleshooting strategies for hardware product support

 DeciZone.com platform will also send you a full transcript of all the steps your customer went through in either your email or in popular ticketing/CRM softwares.
 You can also attach a document, attach a link, show an image or ask user to type some input at any step in your flowchart.

-A navigable flowchart may be the most efficient way to 'deliver' your troubleshooting guidelines, but the overall effectiveness of this option depends on the 'logical approach' used in your flowchart.
-Below, let's look at the three most common approaches in troubleshooting a hardware device using flowcharts.
+A navigable flowchart may be the most efficient way to 'automatically deliver' your troubleshooting guidelines, but the overall effectiveness of this option depends on the 'logical approach' used in your flowchart.
+Below, let's look at the three most common approaches in troubleshooting a hardware device using interactive decision tree or navigable flowcharts.

 This is typically what most people think of when talking about flowcharts.
 You start at the top by asking very high level questions (i.e. Is the product turning ON?) and add a branch for each of the possible answer choices.
 Then for each answer branch, ask the next logical high level question, rinse and repeat.
-Platforms like DeciZone.com allow you to add links between two existing boxes so you can converge all your flowchart branches to a single exit branch where you can ask the customer for details like serial numbers, their contact details, etc. This is a simple approach and is suitable for most not so complicated troubleshooting processes - typically for relatively simple hardware devices.
+Platforms like DeciZone.com allow you to show images, attach documents, link websites at each step.
+You can also add links between two existing boxes so you can converge all your flowchart branches to a single exit branch where you can ask the customer for details like serial numbers, their contact details, etc. This is a simple approach and is suitable for most not so complicated troubleshooting processes - typically for relatively simple hardware devices.

 So when the customer starts navigating from the top of the Primary flowchart, they will seamlessly enter the appropriate Secondary flowchart and after making a few more choices, they will get your solution/recommendation to solve their problem.
 Navigating a Primary-Secondary Modular structure of flowcharts in DeciZone will take typically less than 30 seconds.
 One of the best practices that DeciZone.com recommends is to create another Exit flowchart where all the Secondary flowchart branches are connected.
 In this Exit flowchart, you are asking the customer for some routine information like their contact information, feedback or the product serial number.
 This approach is ideal for a family of hardware devices which are not too complicated and share a few common modules.